SunnySuite/Sunny.jl/README.md

 ## Try it out!

 To see Sunny in action, a good starting point is our **[FeI₂ tutorial](https://sunnysuite.github.io/Sunny.jl/dev/examples/fei2_tutorial.html)**.
-This compound includes effective spin-1 moments with strong easy-axis anisotropy.
-The coupled dipole-quadrupole dynamics is efficiently described within the formalism of SU(3) coherent states, and is [crucial to explain neutron scattering data](https://doi.org/10.1038/s41567-020-01110-1).
+This compound includes effective spin-1 moments with strong easy-axis anisotropy, and exemplifies the power of simulating SU(3) coherent states.
 <!--
 In addition to the examples in the official [documentation](https://sunnysuite.github.io/Sunny.jl/dev/), a number of tutorials are available as Jupyter notebooks at the [SunnyTutorials](https://github.com/SunnySuite/SunnyTutorials/tree/main/Tutorials) repo.  -->